abod8639/Particles_Network/README.md

 The `OptimizedParticleNetwork` widget accepts several parameters for customization:

 - `particleCount`: Number of particles in the system (default: 50).

-   ⚠️ If `particleCount` exceeds 400, there may be a noticeable drop in performance, especially on low-end devices or when combined with large canvas sizes.
 - `maxSpeed`: Maximum velocity of particles (default: 0.5)
 - `maxSize`: Maximum size of particles (default: 3.5)
 - `lineDistance`: Maximum distance for drawing connecting lines (default: 100)